nickpreston24/orchardcore/README.md

   - [ ] If you have time, have the highlighted calendar boxes change on hover :)
   - [ ] Extra:
     - [ ] Try https://fullcalendar.io/docs/month-view making this a set of toggles in an optionspanel hydro component.
+    - [ ] When user selects an event, toggle `calendar_options.enabled` and show the form.

 ## User Stories
 o As an Admin User